 Federal Supplemental Educational Opportunity Grants (FSEOG) are for undergraduates with exceptional financial need.
 Pell Grant recipients with the lowest EFCs will be the first to get FSEOGs.
 Like the Pell Grants, FSEOGs don't have to be paid back.
 The maximum award for the FSEOG at Otis is $1,500.

 Cal Grants, awarded by the state to qualified residents, are based on financial need and grade point average.
 The California State Grant requires two forms to be completed by March 2nd to determine qualification:

 - The Free Application for Federal Student Aid (FAFSA).
 This will be used to evaluate a student's family income information.
-The Asset and Income Ceilings chart is located in the Cal Grant website.
-Students' whose family income is above the income ceilings are still encouraged to apply just in case a change of family situation occurs.

 To apply, a student must be a California resident for at least one year prior to application, from March to March.
 Students who attended a non-graded high school must take the Scholastic Aptitude Test (SAT).
 The deadline for filing the SAT forms is September of each year.
 Further information can be obtained from the College Board Admissions Testing Program, P.O.
 Box 1025, Berkeley, CA 94701.

 Students can check their CalGrant by establishing a User ID at: www.webgrants4students.org.
 Using the website can save you time waiting on the phone with the California Student Aid Commission.

 Students and parents would need to requalify based on income every year.
 Income limits is made available from the California Student Aid Commission on a yearly basis.
 Award is paid to the student's Otis account on a per semester basis.
 Students must meet Satisfactory Academic Progress.